 As the virus is airborne, it can travel for some distance.
-This means that it can be anywhere, including parks, homes, back yards, kennels, veterinary clinics & cinemas (just kidding).
+This means that it can be anywhere, including parks, homes, backyards, kennels, veterinary clinics & cinemas (just kidding).

 Admittedly, a higher number of dogs in close proximity can increase the likelihood of the spread, which is probably why it suffers from the name ‘Kennel Cough‘.
-However, as the virus is not explicitly specific to Kennels, we prefer to call it ‘Canine Cough’.
+However, as the virus is not explicitly confined to Kennels, we prefer to call it ‘Canine Cough’.

 - When a piece of food lodges in the throat.
 (You know, those times when they ‘breathe in’ the food instead of chewing slowly and delicately?)
-Consequently there is much retching to dislodge the item.
+Consequently, there is much retching to dislodge the item.

 - When they pull too hard on the lead.
 Wheeze, cough, choke, cough, relax, pull, repeat!

 Each individual (much like humans) will display varying degrees of symptoms, however, in all cases (again much like humans) the cough and/or tiredness is worse in the morning and evening.